-One verse, however, cites the source from the text.
-It is in the book of Acts, where Peter directly references what the prophet Joel said.
-Here’s what happened:
+One verse, however, cites the source in the text, not a footnote.
+It’s in the book of Acts, where Peter directly references what the prophet Joel said.
+Here’s what happens:

 Jesus tells the disciples that he will send the Holy Spirit to them to help and guide them.
-The Holy Spirit shows up and things get crazy: there’s the sound of a strong wind, the appearance of flames of fire, and the disciples start preaching in other languages (Acts 2:1-13).
+The Holy Spirit shows up and things get crazy.
+There’s the sound of a strong wind, the appearance of flames of fire, and the disciples preach in other languages (Acts 2:1-13).

-Peter sets things straight by showing that this was foretold by the prophet Joel: “I will pour out my Spirit on all people” (Acts 2:16-18).
+Peter sets them straight.
+He reminds them that Joel foretold about this infilling of the Holy Spirit, God’s spirit.
+The prophet wrote, “I will pour out my Spirit on all people” (Joel 2:28-30).

-Joel says it would happen, Peter and his buddies experience it, and things are forever changed: the Holy Spirit is given to all.
-Yes, all.
-That means them and it means us—you and me; all.
-As a result, crazy things can happen to us, too!
+Joel says it will happen.
+Peter and his pals experience it.
+And spiritual power and reality changes forever.
+God gives the Holy Spirit to all.
+Yes, everyone.
+That means them, and it means us.
+You and me.
+All.
+As a result, crazy, Holy Spirit things can happen to us too.

 Read more about the book of Acts in Dear Theophilus, Acts: 40 Devotional Insights for Today’s Church now available in e-book, paperback, and hardcover.